Lok Sabha passes bill that seeks to clarify that 'govt' in Delhi means 'L-G' | Politics

 A bill that seeks to make it clear that the ''government'' in Delhi means the ''Lieutenant Governor'' was passed by Lok Sabha on Monday amidst strong opposition from the Congress and the Aam Aadmi Party which said that the legislation is ''unconstitutional''.

-Union Minister of State for Home G Kishan Reddy said the the Government of National Capital Territory of Delhi (Amendment) Bill, 2021 has become necessary as there have been ambiguity in certain issues related to the functioning of the Delhi government and several cases were also filed in courts.
+Union Minister of State for Home G Kishan Reddy said the Government of National Capital Territory of Delhi (Amendment) Bill, 2021, has become necessary as there has been ambiguity in certain issues related to the functioning of the Delhi government and several cases were also filed in courts.

+According to the bill, the ''government'' in Delhi means the ''Lieutenant Governor'' and it also makes it mandatory for the Delhi government to take the opinion of the L-G before any executive action.

 ''Please do not say that it is a political bill.
 It is being brought to end ambiguity in certain issues as Delhi is a Union Territory.
 It will end certain confusion or technicality and enhance the efficiency of the administration,'' he said.